Vinicius-Lombardi-Araujo/Vinicius-Lombardi-Araujo/README.md

 - 📖 Sudying software engineering since 2017
 - 💻 Working as Java Developer since 2020
+- 💡 Interested in REST APIs and Microservices
 - 🌱 Learning Typescript and Angular
 - 💼 Looking for a job opportunity as Java Backend Developer